SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 In the summer of 1876, I was eleven years old, and Lieutenant Bishop took me north with the Fifth Cavalry to fight the Sioux.

 I had been with the Army for nearly four years by then.
-I had seen campaigns against the Apache, the Yavapai, the Comanche.
+I had seen campaigns against the Apache, the Yavapai, and the Comanche.
 I had watched soldiers kill people who looked like me, who spoke languages I half-remembered, who fought to protect their land just as we Yavapai had fought.

 And now I would go north and watch soldiers kill the Sioux, and I would carry Lieutenant Bishop's gear and cook his meals and clean his weapons, and I would be the good Indian boy who had learned to be civilized.